18F/handbook/_pages/about-us/teams/engineering.md

   - [18F-dev@gsa.gov](https://groups.google.com/a/gsa.gov/forum/#!forum/18fdev).
 All new engineering chapter members should be added by their facilitator.
 If for some reason you didn't get automatically added, give a shout in [#eng-leadership](https://gsa-tts.slack.com/messages/eng-leadership).
 Someone there will get you set up.
   - [18f-eng-leadership@gsa.gov](https://groups.google.com/a/gsa.gov/forum/#!forum/18f-eng-leadership).
 This is a good way to write to the entier engineering leadership team at once.
-  - Optional listservs that may be of interest: [Interagency Open Data Working Group](/general-contacts-and-listservs/#interagency-open-data-working-group), [Security Today](/general-contacts-and-listservs/#security-today).
+  - Optional listserv that may be of interest: [Interagency Open Data Working Group](/general-contacts-and-listservs/#interagency-open-data-working-group)

 ## Tools